Cris7777/MSiA423-Project-Repo/README.md

 - Model Building

-  Train multiple models to predict scores of players, including both linear and non-linear models.
+  Split the dataset into training set and test set with proportions of 80% and 20% respectively.
+Use training set to fit multiple models to predict scores of players, including both linear and non-linear models.

   * Linear Regression
   * Neural Network
   * Random Forest
   * Decision Tree

   MSE is the common measurement of performances for all models listed above.
-The model with the lowest MSE will be selected as the final model deployed in the product.
+Run a 10-fold cross valiThe model with the lowest MSE will be selected as the final model deployed in the product.

 **Week 3-8: Product Building**